zhongxiali/mobileflashcards/README.md

 ## Getting Started

+The project should work for both iOS and Android.
+However due to the limitation of device owned, the project has only been tested on iOS Platform.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites